Skip to main content

 A surprising number of typo issues come from someone retyping a name from memory rather than copy-pasting from the official roster.
 Always copy-paste.

-Different materials need different methods.
-You don’t need to memorise this — we choose the right method for the brief — but it helps to know what’s happening:
+You do not need to memorise this.
+We choose the right method for the brief and route it to the right partner workshop.
+It helps to know what is happening:

-Most awards use one method (laser etching for the citation).
-Mixed-method awards — say, a UV-printed logo plus a laser-etched citation on the same acrylic piece — are routine in our acrylic trophies range.
+Mixed-method awards, say, a UV-printed logo plus a laser-engraved citation on the same acrylic piece, are routine in our acrylic trophies range.

 Step 4: Text and logo engraving best practices